Other Resources Index

 Beginning

-The Purpose of this pater is to provide my management thinking and methods to our team about the work we do together to improve the value we provide in the communities we serve.
-This “mental model” should help us work together as a front line team and help us in the many work interactions we have with our many other teams in the broader Michigan Bell Telephone and AT&T Bell System which we are an essential part of.
-At the end of this I’ve included a verbatim quote from the book Raymond O. Loen, “Manage More By Doing Less”, it is the Foreword written by the Chairman of General Mills.
-I have adapted his writing to create a mental model that I share with you in my own words, to reflect how I hope to manage with your help as we work together towards a common purpose of serving the communities we do business in.
+The purpose of this paper is to provide an early example of my management thinking and methods to a team about the work we did together to improve the services provided in the communities we served.
+This “mental model” helped us work together as a front line team in the AT&T Bell System which we were an essential part of.
+At the end is a verbatim quote from the book by Raymond O. Loen, “Manage More By Doing Less”, the Foreword written by the Chairman of General Mills.
+I have adapted his writing to create a mental model that I shared in my own words, to reflect how I hoped to manage as we worked towards a common purpose of serving the people and communities we did business in.

 Control Charts and Process Capability